-Ideally, he would have his children take over; but he knows that's unlikely, so instead he will be putting it on the market for the second time in a year.
+Ideally, he would have his children take over, but he knows that's unlikely.
+Instead, he will be putting it on the market for the second time in a year.

 "I've had enough," he said.
 "To run a small business, you have to answer if you want to work with yourself.
 Don't think your turnover is always going to be money in your hand, because there are always costs involved.

 "The busier it is, the more hours you have to put in.
 It can have its rewards - when you start a business from scratch, you have to grow it and put long hours in; but if someone were to come in, they'd have more time off because it's established now."

 Mr Polo's comments come after the release of the seventh annual Shop Small report on the future of small businesses in Australia.